 Had there not been the controversial 202-page Southside Project which preceded this forest management plan, I might not have been so concerned about objective ECO-G-09.
-The wording in the Southside Project clearly showed disdain toward ericaceous plants such as mountain laurel and Rhododendron maximum.
-It repeatedly claimed that prescribed fires would have a positive effect by reducing "undesirable shade tolerant species such as mountain laurel."
-That phrase was used seven times in the Southside Project document.
-It also stated "Fire would help also reduce the density of rhododendron" which has also been expressed by the Forest Service in other publications.
+The wording in the Southside Project clearly showed disdain toward ericaceous plants such as mountain laurel (upper right) and Rhododendron maximum (lower right).
+That has also been expressed by the Forest Service in other publications.
+The Southside Project repeatedly claimed that prescribed fires would have a positive effect by reducing "undesirable shade tolerant species such as mountain laurel."
+That phrase was used seven times.
+In the Southside Project document also stated, "Fire would help also reduce the density of rhododendron."

-Since objective ECO-G-09 is the only one specifically related to the management of native azaleas, rhododendrons, and kalmia in the Nantehala and Pisgah National Forests, it is unsettling since it seems to call for eradication of these plants to enhance the understory environment while claiming that their destruction will benefit birds and other animals.
+Below is objective ECO-G-09 which was the only one that specifically related to the management of native azaleas, rhododendrons, and kalmia in the Nantehala and Pisgah National Forest Plan.
+It is unsettling since it seems to call for eradication of these plants to enhance the understory environment while claiming that this will benefit birds, bats, and other animals.